NHL Thursday: Evgeny Kuznetsov leads daily fantasy hockey plays

 CENTER TO AVOID

-Sam Reinhart, FLA vs. MON ($18): Reinhart snapped a six-game point drought last Friday and has points in each of his last two games.
-He has 23 goals and 48 points this season, after a career year in 2021-22 in which he had 33 goals and 82 points.
-Reinhart has a goal and three assists in two games versus Montreal this season.
+Sam Reinhart, FLA vs. TOR ($21): Reinhart is on a six-game point streak with six goals and nine points.
+Reinhart has 27 goals and 54 points this season, after a career year in 2021-22, when he had 33 goals and 82 points.
+Reinhart has been a force on the power play with 13 goals and 22 points.
+He had an assist in his lone game versus Toronto this season.

 [Play in one of Yahoo's NHL DFS contests]